ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 I ended up interviewing for a postdoc.
 The interview almost felt too easy, my three interviewers were very kind, interested in my work, the project I was applying for was (and still is!) incredibly cool and important work.
 I accepted the job 2 hours later.
-The next few weeks were the blur.
+The next few weeks were a blur.
 I submitted my thesis, spent 2 weeks living in hotels trying to find a flat, and moved at the start of August.
 Bristol was not on my radar at all at the start of April, and I find myself still here 2 and a half years later.
 September